Press release

 More news

-Rymarz Zdort Maruta advises Hawe Telekom on restructuring process
+Rymarz Zdort Maruta advises ZDROWIT on PLN 400 million financing

-We are pleased to announce that we have advised the management of Hawe Telekom, a leading operator providing telecommunications services in Poland, on developing a viable path for the company's recove...
+We are pleased to announce that we advised VECTRA S.A., a leading telecommunications services provider and the largest cable operator in Poland, and its subsidiaries on financing provided by a consort...

-Rymarz Zdort Maruta advises Hawe Telekom on restructuring process
+Rymarz Zdort Maruta advises Czechoslovak Group on acquisition of Domar

 STAY UP TO DATE!